IBM/datastage-standalone-workshop/workshop/lab-1/README.md

     1. Apply horizontal layout - which arranges all the connectors and stages in the canvas in a horizontal manner with data flowing from left to right.
     2. The ability to view/hide annotations, arrows, link names, and the type of the connector/stage.
     3. Smart palette - which applies smart logic based on usage patterns to reorder the items available in the palette.
 If disabled, the items in the palette are displayed in an alphabetical order.
-    4. Smart stage suggestions - applies smart logic based on usage patterns to suggest thenext stage that you might want to add to the job.
+    4. Smart stage suggestions - applies smart logic based on usage patterns to suggest the next stage that you might want to add to the job.

 ![Job options](images/job-options.png)